alanttran/autumnmoon/README.md

 1. Go to your repository settings on GitHub
 2. Navigate to "Pages" in the sidebar
-3. Under "Source", select "Deploy from a branch"
+3. Under "Source", select "GitHub Actions"
-4. Choose the "gh-pages" branch and "/ (root)" folder
-5. Click "Save"
+4. The workflow will automatically deploy when you push to the main branch

 The site will be available at: [https://alanttran.github.io/autumnmoon/](https://alanttran.github.io/autumnmoon/)

+### How it works

+- The GitHub Actions workflow builds the project and uploads the `dist` folder as an artifact
+- GitHub Pages serves the contents of this artifact
+- No `gh-pages` branch is created - deployment is handled through GitHub's Pages system